hannesmann/gcadapter-oc-kmod/README.md

 `sudo rmmod gcadapter_oc.ko` to unload the module.

+If you get an error saying "building multiple external modules is not supported" it's because you have a space somewhere in the path to the gcadapter-oc-kmod directory.
+GNU Make doesn't handle spaces in filenames very well so move the directory and it will work.

 ## Packaging

 A PKGBUILD is available for Arch Linux in `packaging/`.
 This package uses DKMS to install and auto-update the module when the kernel is updated.
 A configuration file is added to load the module automatically on boot.